dcrauwels/stayontop/README.md

     PHONE: this is your phone number, to be filled out on the form.
 Currently unused.
     MESSAGE_FIRST_HALF: first half of the message to be filled out on the form.
 Expects to be combined with MESSAGE_SECOND_HALF in the following way: `MESSAGE_FIRST_HALF + location_name + MESSAGE_SECOND_HALF + NAME`.
 Ex: `Good day, I like the property at '.
     MESSAGE_SECOND_HALF: second half of the message to be filled out on the form.
 See above.
 Ex: `, and would like to arrange a viewing.
 Kind regards, `
+    LLM_API_KEY: an API key for an LLM AI service of your choice.
+I used Google's Gemini as it currently offers free API access.

 Note that the current version of this script scans the email *subject*.
 If you want, you can scan the body instead by editing the `match = re.search(constants.REGSTR, subject)` statement near the end of the `email_checker()` function in `emailchecker.py` to `match = re.search(constants.REGSTR, body)`.
 Obviously, you will need to be more specific with the regex string in `constants.REGSTR` accordingly.